geerlingguy/ansible-role-firewall/README.md

 Whether to flush all rules and chains whenever the firewall is restarted.
 Set this to `false` if there are other processes managing iptables (e.g. Docker).

+    firewall_flush_commands: ['/sbin/iptables -F']

+Commands to execute on service exit or initialization.
+May be used to reset the default policy of each chain if there is a risk that it's different from ACCEPT.

     firewall_allowed_tcp_ports:
       - "22"
       - "80"